British Expats – please cancel your Premium Bonds now!!

 I know this will be hard to hear for some British Expats living in well-known expat locations such as Dubai or Abu Dhabi, but I can’t keep watching you being treated this way any longer.
 It’s time to end your love affair with Premium Bonds.

-Premium Bonds are a savings account via the UK Government where the interest is based on a monthly prize draw and the annual prize rate is just 1% from December 2020.
+Premium Bonds are a savings account via the UK Government where the interest is based on a monthly prize draw and the annual prize rate is just 3.7% as of July 2023.

 Even if you line up everyone with £1,000 worth of Premium Bonds in order of their year’s winnings, the person halfway along would have won… not a penny!
 In fact, you’d need to walk past nearly two-thirds of the line until you hit the first £25 winner.